flam-flam/submission-service/README.md

-# post-service
+# submission-service
-Service listening for post objects via an API endpoint and saving them to an external database
+Service listening for submission objects via an API endpoint and saving them to an external database